horizon-research/svr-streaming-system/README.md

 # SVR Streaming System
-Make use of semantics in virtual reality video to optimize the power-consumption and bandwidth usage on client-side.
+Make use of object semantics in virtual reality video to optimize the power-consumption and bandwidth usage on client-side.

+## TODO
+- [ ] fov logic
+- [ ] efficient gui
+- [ ] native/optimized decoder

 ## Prepare Video Segments
 ```